vivarium-collective/vivarium-core/doc/tutorials/write_process.rst

 ------------------

-Now we can write the ``next_update`` method, which generates updates for each port based on a provided model state and timestep.
+Now we can write the ``next_update`` method, which generates updates for each port based on a provided simulation state and timestep.

 ..
 WARNING:: The ``states`` parameter passed into the update function is
     a view of the overall state, so it must not be changed.